David Benke: Events following September 11 attacks

-Following the attacks of September 11, 2001, he participated in an interfaith worship service for the victims that took place at Yankee Stadium and included high-profile speakers of many different religious denominations.
+Following the attacks of September 11, 2001, he participated in an interfaith event honoring the victims of 9/11.
+The event took place at Yankee Stadium and included high-profile speakers of many different religious denominations.
 His participation in this event was met with opposition by some Missouri Synod Lutherans, who claimed that his participation constituted syncretism and unionism.
 One such individual was Dr. Wallace Schulz, who was at that time the host of The Lutheran Hour and Second Vice President of the Synod.
 For several months following the Yankee Stadium event, Schulz tried to negotiate with Benke for a public apology.
 Schulz conducted an investigation into the allegations and found that Benke had violated synodical teachings in several areas.
 As Benke offered no apology publicly or privately, on July 6, 2002, Schulz suspended him.
 However, on April 10, 2003, the President of the Synod, Gerald B. Kieschnick, reinstated Benke.
 The charges against Benke were eventually withdrawn because an investigation determined he had received permission to attend the Yankee Stadium event from Kieschnick, his ecclesiastical supervisor.